 In short

 - Eco-friendly technological solution.
-Safe for fish, plants, people, pets.
+Safe for fish, plants, people, and pets.

 - Predicts and prevents future algae blooms;